Are you feeling creative but having trouble getting started? Are you wondering how to get your ideas flowing?

 9. People watch

 When I was young my parents would drive to my grandmother’s house.
-At the time is seemed a long, long way (in reality it was about an hours drive).
+At the time it seemed a long, long way (in reality it was about an hour’s drive).

 While I was on this trip I would look at all the other cars and wonder where everyone was going and why they were all on the highway going somewhere.
 I knew each of them had their own unique story.

 People watch and make up stories.

 10. Be curious

 Head for the mountains, desert, lakes, rivers, beach or wherever fills you with inspiration.